SiriHate/Currency-Converter-v2/README.md

-# Currency_Converter_v2
- New version of Currency Converter for Android
+# Moblie app for Android "Currency Converter"
+## Application Description
+The application allows users to convert currencies at the current exchange rate of the Central Bank of the Russian Federation website.